pixelit-project/PixelIt.Docs/src/nodered.md

 ![](/core_node.png)

-Der Core Node ist das Herzstück von der Pixel It Node-RED Erweiterung.
+The Core Node is the heart of PixelIt Node-RED extension.

-### Die Aufgaben:
+### The tasks

--   Das entgegen nehmen und speichern / updaten von Screens.
+- Receiving and saving/updating screens.
--   Das Handling der Alerts.
+- The handling of the alerts.
--   Das entgegen nehmen von den Playlisten.
+- Receiving the playlists.
--   Das abspielen der Playlisten.
+- The playback of the playlists.
--   Das entgegen nehmen der Konfiguration der Pixel It.
+- Receiving the configuration of PixelIt.
--   Das entgegen nehmen von Controls.
+- The receiving of controls.
--   Die optionale Kommunikation mit dem Webservice um die Bitmap-IDs abzufragen.
+- The optional communication with the web service to query the bitmap IDs.
--   Dieser werden dann auch im RAM Cache vorgehalten.
+- These are then also kept in the RAM cache.
--   Der Aufbau des JSON.
+- The structure of the JSON.
--   Die Kommunikation mit der Pixel It.
+- The communication with PixelIt.

-### Die Konfiguration:
+### The configuration

 ![](/core_node_config.png)

-**Name**: Dieser ist frei wählbar.
+**Name**: This value can be chosen as you like.
-**IP-Address**: Hier kann die Ip-Adresse der Pixel It eingetragen werden um direkt die HTTP-API zu nutzen.
+**IP-Address**: The Ip address of PixelIt can be entered here to directly use the HTTP API.
-**Master-Topic**: Hier kann der Master-Topic eingetragen werden um den MQTT-Tpoic zu generieren, dieser wird dann in der "msg.topic" weitergegeben
+**Master-Topic**: Here the master topic can be entered to generate the MQTT-Tpoic, this is then passed on in the "msg.topic".

 ## Alert Screen